Which city is cheaper, Vienna or Tallinn?

 Both Vienna and Tallinn are popular destinations to visit in the summer with plenty of activities.
 The summer months attract visitors to Tallinn because of the family-friendly experiences.
 Also, the music scene and the family-friendly experiences are the main draw to Vienna this time of year.

 Tallinn is cooler than Vienna in the summer.
-The temperature in Tallinn is usually 17°C (62°F) in July, and Vienna stays around 23°C (73°F).
+The daily temperature in Tallinn averages around 17°C (62°F) in July, and Vienna fluctuates around 23°C (73°F).

 It's quite sunny in Vienna.
 The sun comes out a lot this time of the year in Tallinn.
 Tallinn usually receives more sunshine than Vienna during summer.
 Tallinn gets 279 hours of sunny skies, while Vienna receives 255 hours of full sun in the summer.